Gratitude: Christian and Muslim Perspectives

 Examining the role of gratitude in the public sphere; gratitude and civic engagement; gratitude, immigration and belonging; gratitude, globalization and the environment.

-Papers presented will be considered for a volume to be published in 2020-2021.
+Papers from the workshops will feature in an edited volume to be published 2020-2021.